Author: FSB Insurance Service

 He notes that the government consulted on extending the Small Business Commissioner's powers in October 2020, asking whether the Commissioner should have the ability to sanction large firms that are consistently slow to pay smaller ones.
 A year after the consultation closed there has been no government follow-up.

-Euler Hermes' Brendan McElhinney, stresses the importance of small companies being proactive and protecting themselves from the cash drought.
+Allianz Trade' Brendan McElhinney, stresses the importance of small companies being proactive and protecting themselves from the cash drought.
 Cash flow forecasting is one important step, but it can be difficult to forecast the collapse of a significant customer.
 That’s why trade credit insurance is such a vital tool for ensuring business survival.
 Trade credit insurance means companies will be reimbursed if a customer fails to pay its invoices, subject to standard policy terms.

 Trade insurers also share important information about business risk with their customers, an informational benefit that allows them to manage financial hazards more broadly.